 SDG&E Preferred Resources RFO: On April 19, SDG&E filed an Application (A.17-04-017) for approval of contracts signed from its Preferred Resources LCR RFO.
 The Application asks for approval of 88 MW of new preferred resource contracts; however, like all of SDG&E’s recent procurements, it is extremely light on demand response and RPS-eligible resources, and consists of several battery storage installations and one AAEE contract.
 On January 4, the ALJ admitted into the record the prepared testimony that had been served on the application.
 No Proposed Decision has yet been issued.

 Demand Response (DR)

-CEERT has become increasingly convinced that DR is the key to dethroning gas-fired resources from their virtually exclusive position of supplying Local Capacity Requirements and other Resource Adequacy products.
-Unless we make significant progress on DR, we will continue to have difficulty stopping new gas development and carrying out an orderly retirement schedule for existing gas facilities.
-Therefore, CEERT continues to advocate vigorously before the CPUC and other agencies to strengthen existing DR programs while pressing for changes in DR procurement, and to urge the CAISO Board of Governors and senior management to reduce barriers to expanded use of this critical resource.
+CEERT is convinced that demand response is the key to decoupling gas-fired resources from their virtually exclusive position of supplying Local Capacity Requirements and other Resource Adequacy products.
+Unless we make significant progress on DR as a policy initiative, it will continue to be difficult to stop new gas development and to carry out an orderly retirement schedule for existing gas facilities.
+Therefore, CEERT continues to advocate vigorously before the CPUC to strengthen existing DR programs while pressing for changes in DR procurement, and to urge the CAISO Board of Governors and senior management to reduce barriers to expanded use of this crucial resource.